1972 Formula One season: Rounds 8 to 10

 The European leg of the season concluded with the Italian Grand Prix at Monza.
 The circuit had been slowed down by two chicanes, so for once this year, earlier lap records would not be challenged.
 Jacky Ickx delighted the crowd with a pole position for Ferrari, just 0.04 seconds ahead of Chris Amon in the Matra.
 Stewart started third, Fittipaldi in sixth.
 However, seconds after the start, Stewart lost all drive from his engine and had to retire.
 Ickx and Amon had a trouble-free getaway, while dust on the track left the rest of the field blind into the first corner.
 No accidents happened but Niki Lauda retired, as the dust had clogged up his March's throttle system.
 Amon fell back to fifth place, promoting Regazzoni to second, and even to first when the Swiss driver passed his teammate for the lead.
 Francois Cevert retirement on lap 14 left Tyrrell's championships hopes seriously diminished.
 Regazzoni hit Carlos Pace when the Brazilian was recovering from a spin and both cars were out of the race.
-A lot of drivers retired, including Amon with overheatingbrakes and, on lap 46, leader Jacky Ickx with a failure of all the electrics.
+A lot of drivers retired, including Amon with overheating brakes and, on lap 46, leader Jacky Ickx with a failure of all the electrics.
 Fittipaldi took the win ahead of Hailwood in the Surtees and Hulme in the McLaren.

 With an unsurmountable lead of 30 points over his nearest rival, Emerson Fittipaldi clinched the 1972 Drivers' Championship.
 At the age of 25, he was the youngest-ever World Champion, a record that would stand until 2005.
 Denny Hulme (McLaren) had overtaken Jackie Stewart (Tyrrell) in the championship, standing on 31 points compared to 27.
 Lotus secured the Manufacturers' Championship since McLaren and Tyrrell were now too far back.